 There is an image on the drawing showing an ‘Extract from Cycle Design Manual Showing Typical Signalized Pedestrian and Cycle Crossing’ for reference.
-This image shows cycle facility crossing adjacent to pedestrian crossing at road level with four pole signal controls.
-Cycle Track Ramps down to road level signal-controlled crossing.
-Cyclists wait at STOP line for the green signal.
-Red color cycle track surfacing carries through the crossing with dashed white lines either side (Elephant’s Footprints as referred to in Cycle Design Manual)
+This image shows a cycle facility crossing adjacent to a pedestrian crossing at road level with four traffic signal poles.
+The two-way cycle track on the northern side of the signalised crossing ramps down to road level at the crossing.
+Cyclists wait at a STOP line for the green signal.
+The red coloured surfacing indicated within the cycle track is shown as continuing across the carriageway through the crossing with dashed white lines on either side ('Elephant’s Footprints’ road markings as referred to in Cycle Design Manual).

-The drawing shows the segregated footpath and Two-Way Cycle Track continuing from the previous section (as shown on Drawing 5) along the northern edge of Coast Road carriageway, through the Station Road Junction and over the bridge.
-The existing footpath would be retained along this section and the cycle track would be level with the carriageway and segregated from the adjacent traffic lane by a separator kerb.
+The drawing shows the segregated footpath and two-way cycle track continuing from the previous section (as shown on Drawing no. 5) along the north-eastern side of Coast Road.
+On the southern side of the new parallel signalised crossing on Station Road, through to the eastern side of Coast Road and over Haystack’s Bridge, the existing footpath would be retained and a new segregated two-way cycle track is shown which would be level with the carriageway, with a 300mm wide separator kerb shown between the two-way cycle track and the carriageway.

-To the northwest of the junction, the 3.2m wide Two-Way Cycle Track, along with the footpath on the outside, link with the new pedestrian crossing on Station Road.
-The alignment of the proposed segregated footpath and cycle track follows the line of the existing planting in the green area between the junction and Oran Town Centre crossing diagonally through the new soft/hard landscaping area.
-To the northeast of the junction, the Two-Way Cycle Track narrows to 2.2m and follows on the inside of the existing 2m footpath towards the Bridge.

-The 2.2m Two-way Cycle Track continues over the Bridge and transitions to a shared facility at the mini roundabout south of the Bridge.
+At the southern end of Haystack’s Bridge, to the north of the Shopping Access Roundabout, the footpath and the adjacent two-way cycle track on the eastern side of Coast Road are shown transitioning to a Shared Facility.
+Proposed Hazard/Ladder & Tramline tactile paving is shown where the segregated footpath and two-way cycle track transition to this Shared Facility.

-The proposed plan at the mini roundabout shows new tie-in to the north-west, where the segregated facility transitions to shared facility and ties in with the new narrower northern entry to the mini roundabout.
-The existing kerb lines and islands at the mini roundabout are proposed to be retained.
-The existing gaps in traffic islands, currently used as pedestrian refuge, will be filled in.
-The drawing shows proposed 4m wide raised zebra crossings on all arms of the roundabout to replace the existing substandard uncontrolled crossings.
-The new zebra crossings are set-back further away from the roundabout than the existing crossings and coincide with the tip of existing traffic islands at the roundabout.
+The existing kerb lines and islands at the Shopping Access Roundabout would be retained.
+The existing gaps in the traffic islands, currently used for pedestrian refuge, will be removed and filled in to provide a continuous concrete island.
+The drawing shows proposed 4m wide raised-table Zebra crossings on all arms of the roundabout to replace the existing substandard uncontrolled pedestrian crossings.
+The new Zebra crossings are shown set-back farther from the roundabout than the existing crossings and will coincide with the nose of the existing traffic islands at the roundabout.

-L-shaped Red Blister Tactile Paving is shown at all shared Zebra crossings.
-Hazard/Ladder & Tramline Paving is shown at the transition between the Segregated Facility over the bridge and Shared facility at the mini roundabout.
-Hazard/Ladder & Tramline Paving is shown at the transition between the Shared Facility at Mini Roundabout and the existing footpaths at tie-in south of the roundabout.
+L-shaped red-coloured blister tactile paving is shown on either side of all shared Zebra crossings.
+Hazard/Ladder & Tramline tactile paving is shown at the transitions between the Shared Facility at the Shopping Access Roundabout and the existing footpaths at the tie-ins on all arms of the roundabout.